-Henry P. and Rebecca L. Conn Legacy Society
+Conn Legacy Society

-Named in Honor of Hank and Becky Conn (pictured), who made a generous planned gift for the University of Louisville’s Speed School of Engineering to establish the Conn Center for Renewable Energy Research, this Society recognizes alumni and friends who have included the University of Louisville in their philanthropic plans through various types of planned giving.
+Named in honor of Hank and Becky Conn (pictured), who made a generous planned gift for the University of Louisville’s Speed School of Engineering to establish the Conn Center for Renewable Energy Research, this Society recognizes alumni and friends who have included UofL in their philanthropic plans through various types of planned giving.
 Among these are outright bequests, gifts of appreciated assets, gifts of retirement plan assets, gifts of life insurance, and gifts created by life-income agreements and trusts for all purposes consistent with the University’s mission.
-More information on these ways to give may be found by exploring the links on this website, or by contacting firstname.lastname@example.org or email@example.com.
+More information on these ways to give may be found by exploring the links on this website, or by contacting email@example.com.

+Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
-Figures cited in examples are for hypothetical purposes only and are subject to change.
-References to estate and income taxes include federal taxes only.
-State income/estate taxes or state law may impact your results.
-Annuities are subject to regulation by the State of California.
+Figures cited in any examples are for illustrative purposes only.
+References to tax rates include federal taxes only and are subject to change.
+State law may further impact your individual results.
+California residents: Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
-A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
-Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.
+Oklahoma residents: A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
+South Dakota residents: Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.